digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Verbose output
 ==============

-Use the command line option ``--verbose`` to print full stacktraces on failures
+Use the command line option ``--verbose`` to print full stack traces on failures.

 Concurrent test runs
 ====================

 To minimize parallelized runs of tests, ``--concurrent-test-runs`` can be set to 1 or 2.
-The default value is the number of processors available
+The default value is the number of processors available.